Plus rebates up to $68 for non-compulsory volunteering means

 We have created a private Facebook page for current members that's very active.
 It's a place where we ask questions, plan activities, share resources and ideas, and celebrate accomplishments.
 It's wonderful to find out you have things in common with someone else in the community and make a new friend!

-The Teen Cohort is designed to meet the needs of our learners ages 13+.
-A kind of community-within-the-community, the Teen Cohort may participate in Student Council, creating and designing the yearbook, leading community service projects, volunteering to mentor a younger learner, and participate in the annual t-shirt design contest.
-They create their own social calendar with a variety of activities outside of the Co-op day.
-Fierce friendships and camaraderie have developed within the Cohort, and it's wonderful to see these kids express themselves, learn from each other and to grow into the person they desire to be within our safe space.
+The Teen Cohort is designed to meet the social needs of our learners ages 13+.
+This segment of our community creates their own social calendar with a variety of activities outside of the Co-op class day. on campus, they are often involved in Learner Council, yearbook, community service projects, and mentoring younger learners.
+Fierce friendships and camaraderie develop within our community, and it's wonderful to see these kids express themselves, learn from each other and to grow into the person they desire to be within our safe space.

 Can I be waitlisted for a class?